maxim-uvarov/maxim-uvarov/about.md

 Even though I don't have extensive corporate experience (and thus lack experience in working with big data and learning from experienced developers and analysts), I have invested a lot of time in improving my computer efficiency.
 I believe that I have valuable knowledge and insights from real-world practice to share.

+---

-\* I'm still missing my community activities and addictions as they gave me the most pleasures in my life.
+\* I'm still missing my community activities and addictions as they brought me the most pleasures in my life.

-\** And related to my rudimentary community leader manners: I'm extremely grateful to folks from Nushell community, as they often tolerate my irrelevant selfish nubie sentiments that bypass my control.
-Though, I must assure that I'm really trying my best to be a useful member of the community and don't flood to much.
+\** And related to my rudimentary community leader manners: I'm extremely grateful to the folks from the Nushell community, as they tolerate my sometimes irrelevant, selfish newbie sentiments that bypass my control.
+However, I must assure you that I'm really trying my best to be a useful member of the community and not flood too much.

-\*** And finally meditation starts giving me pleasure.
+\*** And finally, meditation is starting to give me pleasure, so hopefully one day I will forget about my previous unhealthy sources.